 Book directly on lottehotel.com to access special offers or your preferred booking site: Expedia | Booking.com | TripAdvisor | Hotels.com

-Surrounded by greenery, The Shilla is set near Seoul Yeong Bin Gwan and Myeongdong Cathedral in the Myeong-dong neighbourhood.
-The hotel architecture is a mix of classic and contemporary architecture.
-The designer created guestrooms at the hotel range from standard to executive and suites, including the magnificent presidential room.
+Surrounded by greenery, The Shilla sits near Seoul Yeong Bin Gwan and Myeongdong Cathedral in the Myeong-dong neighbourhood.
+The architecture blends classic and contemporary design, and guestrooms range from standard to executive and suites, including a magnificent presidential room.

 The property has luxurious meeting and event spaces, seven dining areas (five restaurants, two bars), and a bakery.
-Guests are also able to take advantage of the hotel’s indoor and outdoor pools, spacious gym, indoor sauna, jogging course, walking trails, business amenities, and even an indoor golf range.
+Guests can also make use of the indoor and outdoor pools, spacious gym, indoor sauna, jogging course, walking trails, business amenities, and an indoor golf range.
 The outdoor pool area includes private cabanas, available by request.

 249 Dongho-ro, Jung District, Seoul, South Korea | Map link